2026 Jeep Grand Cherokee vs Ford Explorer: 3-Row SUV Showdown

 Powertrain

-The Explorer's base 2.3-liter EcoBoost four-cylinder is rated at 300 hp and is competent for its class — but the real story for 2026 is Ford making the 48V mild hybrid standard on XLT and above.
-It's not a full hybrid and doesn't change EPA ratings dramatically (27 mpg combined vs 21 mpg on the base gas engine), but it adds responsiveness and enables stop-start without the traditional lurch.
-The result is a more refined daily driver.
+The Explorer's base 2.3-liter EcoBoost four (300 hp) is competent for the class, but the real 2026 news is Ford making the 48V mild hybrid standard on XLT and up.
+It's not a full hybrid and doesn't transform the EPA numbers (27 mpg combined vs 21 on the base gas), but it adds responsiveness and smooths stop-start, making for a more refined daily driver.

-The Grand Cherokee L's base 3.6-liter V6 produces 293 hp and returns 20 mpg combined.
-It's a proven, smooth engine — but 20 mpg is a meaningful step down from the Explorer's hybrid.
-The Grand Cherokee 4xe brings a 375-hp plug-in hybrid with 25 miles of electric range, but it's $57,000+ and only available on upper trims.
+The Grand Cherokee L's base 3.6-liter V6 (293 hp) returns 20 mpg combined — a proven, smooth engine, but that 20 mpg is a real step down from the Explorer's hybrid.
+The Grand Cherokee 4xe brings a 375-hp plug-in with 25 miles of electric range, but it's $57,000+ and upper-trim only.

-Towing goes to the Grand Cherokee L: 6,200 lb vs Explorer's 5,600 lb is the difference between a midsize boat and a small travel trailer.
+Towing goes to the Jeep: 6,200 lb vs the Explorer's 5,600 — the difference between a midsize boat and a small travel trailer.

-Verdict on powertrain: Explorer wins for daily efficiency and refinement.
-Grand Cherokee wins for towing capacity and the 4xe PHEV if you'll actually use it.
+Verdict on powertrain: Explorer for daily efficiency and refinement; Grand Cherokee for towing and the 4xe if you'll plug it in.

 Three-row practicality

 Both seat seven or eight, but the Explorer's third row is meaningfully more livable.
-Ford's 32.2 inches of third-row legroom will accommodate most adults for short to medium trips — it's the best in the mainstream 3-row segment outside the Telluride and Palisade.
-The Grand Cherokee L's 29.3-inch third row is tight for adults and best suited for children.
+Ford's 32.2 inches of third-row legroom will take most adults for short-to-medium trips — best in the mainstream class outside the Telluride and Palisade.
+The Grand Cherokee L's 29.3 inches is tight for adults, really a kids' row.

-Cargo behind the third row is similar (Grand Cherokee L: 17.2 cu ft, Explorer: 18.2 cu ft), but the Explorer's flat-folding third row gives it slightly more max cargo volume.
+Behind the third row it's close (Jeep 17.2 cu ft, Explorer 18.2), but the Explorer's flat-folding third row gives it a touch more max volume.

 Off-road capability

-The Grand Cherokee L's off-road story is better.
-Standard Quadra-Trac I 4WD, available Quadra-Drive II with rear limited-slip differential, Selec-Terrain system with Rock, Mud/Sand, and Snow modes, and the Trailhawk trim with lifted suspension and skid plates — this is a family SUV that can genuinely handle moderate trail work.
+The Grand Cherokee L's off-road story is the better one.
+Standard Quadra-Trac I 4WD, available Quadra-Drive II with a rear limited-slip, Selec-Terrain with Rock/Mud-Sand/Snow modes, and the Trailhawk's lift and skid plates — this is a family SUV that can genuinely handle moderate trail work.

-The Explorer Timberline adds off-road-tuned suspension, all-terrain tires, and a snorkel-friendly raised air intake.
-It's the most capable Explorer variant Ford has ever built, but it doesn't match the Grand Cherokee L's trail depth on serious terrain.
+The Explorer Timberline adds off-road suspension, all-terrains, and a raised intake — the most capable Explorer Ford has built — but it doesn't match the Grand Cherokee L's depth on serious terrain.

-Verdict on off-road: Grand Cherokee L wins by a meaningful margin, especially on the Trailhawk trim.
+Verdict on off-road: Grand Cherokee L, by a meaningful margin, especially the Trailhawk.

 Interior quality

-Upper-trim Grand Cherokee L cabins (Overland, Summit, Summit Reserve) are among the nicest interiors in the non-luxury three-row segment.
-The Summit Reserve's McEvoy leather, open-pore wood trim, and 19-speaker McIntosh audio system compete with entry-level luxury SUVs.
-The base Laredo's interior is less impressive — adequate but not special.
+Upper-trim Grand Cherokee L cabins (Overland, Summit, Summit Reserve) are among the nicest in the non-luxury three-row class — the Summit Reserve's McEvoy leather, open-pore wood, and 19-speaker McIntosh audio compete with entry luxury SUVs.
+The base Laredo, though, is just adequate.

-The Explorer's interior is clean, logically laid out, and well-executed at every trim level.
-Ford's 13.2-inch portrait touchscreen (standard XLT and above) is excellent — one of the best infotainment implementations in the segment.
-Material quality is consistent but doesn't reach Grand Cherokee Summit levels at the top.
+The Explorer's interior is clean, logical, and consistent at every trim, and Ford's 13.2-inch portrait touchscreen (standard XLT+) is one of the best infotainment setups in the segment.
+Material quality is solid but doesn't reach Summit heights.

-Verdict on interior: Grand Cherokee L wins at upper trims.
-Explorer wins on infotainment and trim-for-trim consistency.
+Verdict on interior: Grand Cherokee L at upper trims; Explorer on infotainment and trim-for-trim consistency.

 May 2026 pricing and incentives